jenkinsci/pipeline-aws-plugin/README.md

 ## current master

+## 1.34
+* add support for assume role with SAML assertion authentication (#140)
+* add withRole step to assume different role with a same AWS session

 ## 1.33
 * fix timeout settings for `cfnExecuteChangeSet` (#132)
 * fixed tagsFile parameter being ignored when the tags parameter equals null.